-Did US President Donald Trump Order Wike’s Arrest?
+Did US President Donald Trump Order Wike’s Arrest Over 2023 Election?
 Fact Surfaces

-Did US President Donald Trump Order Wike’s Arrest?
+Did US President Donald Trump Order Wike’s Arrest Over 2023 Election?
 Fact Surfaces

-• One of the most prominent updates so far from the United States (US) is that the Trump administration has given the green light to law enforcement agents to arrest people deemed illegal immigrants
+• One of the most prominent updates is the green light being given to law enforcers to arrest people deemed illegal immigrants

 Legit.ng journalist Ridwan Adeola Yusuf has over 4 years of experience in fact-checking.

-New York, USA - Facebook posts circulating in Nigeria claimed that United States (US) President Donald Trump, has ordered the arrest of Nyesom Wike, the incumbent minister of the federal capital territory (FCT).
+New York, USA - Facebook posts circulating in Nigeria claimed that United States President Donald Trump ordered the arrest of Nyesom Wike, the incumbent minister of the Federal Capital Territory (FCT).

 Wike, a chieftain of the Peoples Democratic Party (PDP), is a former governor of Rivers state in Nigeria's south-south region.
-The FCT—which Wike presently supervises—is Nigeria's capital city and the seat of power.
+The FCT - which he supervises - is Nigeria's capital city and seat of power.

 Legit.ng probes claim Donald Trump ordered the arrest of Nigerian minister Nyesom Wike.